focustense/StardewUI/Docs/reference/stardewui/framework/descriptors/thispropertydescriptor.md

 ---
 title: ThisPropertyDescriptor
-description: Helper for obtaining a ThisPropertyDescriptor`1 using a type known only at runtime.
+description: Helper for obtaining a ThisPropertyDescriptor&lt;T&gt; using a type known only at runtime.
 ---

 <link rel="stylesheet" href="/StardewUI/stylesheets/reference.css" />